Best Multimeter of 2020

 DC Voltage and Current

 In this metric, we consider the Direct Current (DC) measurement abilities of each device.
-Most electronics hobbyists get started with low-voltage DC circuits, given their much more forgiving and less risky nature.
+Most electronics hobbyists get started with low-voltage DC circuits, given their less risky and much more forgiving nature.
 We rated and compared the DC voltage and current measuring abilities of each product, as well as any other unique DC-specific features for each model.

 The AstroAI 6000, the Crenova MS8233D, the Etekcity MSR-C600, and the Fluke 117 all impressed us in this regard.
-These three meters are all auto-ranging when it comes to taking a DC voltage, making them very easy to use.
+When it comes to taking a DC voltage, these four meters are all auto-ranging, making them very easy to use.
 The Crenova MS8233D and the Fluke 117 also are both very accurate, having a tolerance for most ranges of plus/minus 0.5%.

-However, you do need to set the correct range when measuring current with the AstroAI 6000 and the Crenova MS8233D — something you don't need to do with the Fluke 117, which can automatically select the range for you.
+However, when measuring current with the AstroAI 6000 and the Crenova MS8233D, you do need to set the correct range — something you don't need to do with the Fluke 117, which can automatically select the range for you.

-The INNOVA 3320 also stands out in this metric, as it has a series of built-in battery load testers for a handful of common sizes.
+Also standing out in this metric with its series of common sized built-in battery load testers is the INNOVA 3320.
 One of three LEDs will light up to let you know if the battery is charged, on the border, or is depleted.

 AC Voltage and Current